 Email converts better than SEO, display ads and social media lead channels.
 If you haven’t gotten serious about email list segmentation yet, then this guide is for you.

-In this guide, you’ll learn how to segment your email list, write better subject lines, improve sales conversions and get more qualified visitors to your blog.
+In this guide, you’ll learn how to segment your email list, write better subject lines, increase open rates, improve sales conversions and get more qualified visitors to your blog.

 Lets dive into each of those steps: